When Is the First Day of Fall? 13 Fun Facts About the Fall Equinox

 Day and night aren’t really equal on the equinox

 On the fall equinox, the center of the sun is above the horizon for exactly 12 hours.
 But we consider the sun to be rising when the lip of it just comes into view, which can happen a few minutes before the center; at sunset, even once the sun’s center has dipped below the horizon, it takes a few more minutes for the rest of it to disappear.
 Plus, according to timeanddate.com, during the moments at the very beginning of the sunrise and the very end of the sunset, when there’s only a tiny bit of the sun visible to us, we’re actually seeing the image refracted by Earth’s atmosphere—it bends the light around to us even before the Earth has rotated far enough for the edge of the sun to clear the horizon.
+Know what’s up with the Earth year-round with these surprising winter solstice facts.

 Seasons happen because of the Earth’s tilt